-SPECIAL CALL FOR APPLICATIONS: ETHICS PEDAGOGY FELLOW
+SPECIAL CALL FOR APPLICATIONS:

-SCi is seeking a Pedagogy Fellow to design simulation-based curriculum for a series of ethics training modules for genetics researchers.
-Studying human genetics of diverse groups requires grappling with significant ethical challenges.
-These include reckoning with histories of scientific racism in genetics research, the complexity of conceptualizing human difference across time and place, and the challenge of accurately presenting research findings without falsely recapitulating race as a biological construct.
-With support from the National Institutes of Health, these training modules will be made widely available to provide geneticists with the critical skills and awareness needed to navigate the ethical dimensions of their research.
+SCi is seeking a graduate teaching fellow and a part-time postdoctoral researcher to design and deliver workshop-style curricula for a series of ethics training modules for genetics researchers.
+Researchers who study human genetics of diverse groups grapple with significant ethical challenges.
+These include reckoning with histories of scientific racism, the complexity of conceptualizing human difference across time and place, and the challenge of accurately presenting research findings without falsely recapitulating race as a biological construct.
+With funding support from the National Institutes of Health, these ethics training modules will be made widely available to provide geneticists with the critical skills and awareness needed to navigate the ethical dimensions of their research.
 This is an exciting opportunity to help ensure genetic research has a positive impact on society, in particular on groups underrepresented in genetics research.

-DESCRIPTION OF POSITION
+DESCRIPTION OF POSITIONS

 WHO WE ARE LOOKING FOR

-The ideal candidate will have experience in anti-racism pedagogy and teaching STEM student audiences and/or researchers.
+The ideal candidates will have experience in anti-racism pedagogy and teaching STEM student audiences and/or researchers.
 The success of this project will require input from diverse perspectives, especially those from demographic groups historically underrepresented in the sciences and academia.
 Individuals with demonstrated interest in working at the intersection of science and society and addressing issues of diversity, equity, inclusion, and justice are highly encouraged to apply.

-The fellowship lasts for the full academic year with a commitment of 10 hours/week for the duration of the fellowship.
+GRADUATE TEACHING FELLOW: The fellowship lasts for the full academic year with a commitment of 10 hours/week for the duration of the fellowship.
 Pay is commensurate with the Teaching Fellow stipend for one course section per semester, fall and spring (the equivalent to .20 teaching rate).
 Opportunities for summer projects are also available, pending interest and needs of the program.

 HOW TO APPLY